Food Assistance Information Fair

 According to Dr. Suzanne Johannet, president of the Belmont Food Collaborative, “The Food Assistance Information Fair is an essential part of our mission.
 Far too many people are not aware of the food assistance to which they are entitled.
 At the Fair, and at our manager's tent throughout the season, we let people know how to access food assistance and use it to stretch their dollars further.”
 (Belmont Food Collaborative is the parent organization of BFM.)

-“Our second goal is to inform people that food insecurity is a problem in every community, and to emphasize the role that farmers’ markets play in combating it,” said Hal Shubin, Chairperson of the Farmers’ Market Committee.
+“Our second goal is to inform people that food insecurity is a problem in every community, and to emphasize the role that farmers’ markets play in combating it,” said Hal Shubin, Chairperson of the Farmers’ Market Committee

-As Project Bread says, “One of the biggest barriers preventing families from accessing food resources is, they don't know about them!”
+As Project Bread website says, “One of the biggest barriers preventing families from accessing food resources is, they don't know about them!”
 This event is a way to address that problem.

 Support food assistance at the Market